 GTE Wireless Incorporated (GTE) v.
 QUALCOMM: On June 29, 1999, GTE filed an action in the United States District Court for the Eastern District of Virginia asserting that wireless telephones sold by the Company infringe a single patent allegedly owned by GTE.
 On September 15, 1999, the Court granted the Company's motion to transfer the action to the United States District Court for the Southern District of California.
 On February 14, 2002, the District Court granted QUALCOMM's motion for summary judgment that QUALCOMM's products did not infringe GTE's asserted patent and denied GTE's motion seeking summary judgment on infringement.
-QUALCOMM's counterclaims that the patent is invalid or unenforceable remain pending in the District Court, and the parties expect trial on those issues will be stayed while the ruling granting QUALCOMM's motion and denying GTE's motion may be appealed.
+QUALCOMM's counterclaims that the patent is invalid or unenforceable remain pending in the District Court and have been stayed while the ruling granting QUALCOMM's motion and denying GTE's motion is on appeal.
 Although there can be no assurance that an unfavorable outcome of the dispute would not have a material adverse effect on the Company's operating results, liquidity or financial position, the Company believes the action is without merit and will vigorously defend the action.

 Durante, et al v.
 QUALCOMM: On February 2, 2000, three former QUALCOMM employees filed a putative class action against the Company, ostensibly on behalf of themselves and those former employees of the Company whose employment was terminated in April 1999.
 Virtually all of the purported class of plaintiffs received severance packages at the time of the termination of their employment, in exchange for a release of claims, other than federal age discrimination claims, against the Company.
-The complaint was filed in California Superior Court in and for the County of Los Angeles and purports to state ten causes of action including breach of contract, age discrimination, violation of Labor Code Section 970, unfair business practices, intentional infliction of emotional distress, unjust enrichment, breach of the class.
+The complaint was filed in California Superior Court in and for the County of Los Angeles and purports to state ten causes of action including breach of contract, age discrimination, violation of Labor Code Section 200, violation of Labor Code Section 970, unfair business practices, intentional infliction of emotional distress, unjust enrichment, breach of the covenant of good faith and fair dealing, declaratory relief and undue influence.
+The complaint seeks an order accelerating all unvested stock options for the members of the class.
 On June 27, 2000, the case was ordered transferred from Los Angeles County Superior Court to San Diego County Superior Court.
 On July 3, 2000, the Company removed the case to the United States District Court for the Southern District of California, and discovery has commenced.
 On May 29, 2001, the Court dismissed all plaintiffs' claims except for claims arising under the federal Age Discrimination in Employment Act.
 On July 16, 2001, the Court granted conditional class certification on the remaining claims, to be revisited by the Court at the end of the discovery period.
 Although there can be no assurance that an unfavorable outcome of the dispute would not have a material adverse effect on the Company's operating results, liquidity or financial position, the Company believes the claims are without merit and will vigorously defend the action.